krydos/blog/_posts/2018-07-16-frontend-interview-discuss.md

 sometimes we don't have answers too.
 We usually google in this case, but a candidate can't so it's completely OK to give some help to him or her.

+If you'd like to get more understanding on what knowledge the frontend candidate should have please refer to [How to Hire a Front-end Developer](https://www.toptal.com/front-end/how-to-hire) by TopTal.

 Take a look at another project you can discuss with an applicant [here]({% post_url 2018-07-16-frontend-interview-discuss-part-2 %}).